Skip to content

 --help, -h Show this help message and exit.

---automate-all Automates all aspects of deployment.
-Creates resources, makes commits, and runs `push` or
+--automate-all Automate all aspects of deployment.
+Create resources, make commits, and run `push` or `deploy` commands.

 --no-logging Do not create a log of the configuration and deployment process.

---ignore-unclean-git Run simple_deploy even with an unclean `git status` message.
+--ignore-unclean-git Run the deploy command even with an unclean `git status` message.

 Customize deployment configuration: